sahithyandev/s1/src/content/docs/properties-of-materials/nanotechnology/01-introduction.md

 The steps:

-1. Coat $\text{Si}$ wafer with a photosensitive material.
+1. Coat $\ce{Si}$ wafer with a photosensitive material.
 A material which changes its properties when exposed to electromagnetic radiation
 2. Add a mask and use an EM radiation.
 3. Developer solution removes either reacted or unreacted material.
 4. The silicon wafer is etched to transfer the pattern onto silicon wafer.